MicrosoftDocs/visualstudio-docs/docs/ide/optimize-visual-studio-startup-time.md

 ### Enable or disable lightweight solution load

 You can right-click the solution name in Solution Explorer, and select **Enable Lightweight Solution Load**.
 After selecting the option, you need to close and reopen the solution to activate lightweight solution load.

 > [!NOTE]
-> The same steps apply for disabling LSL.
-To disable lightweight solution load, deselect **Enable Lightweight Solution Load**, then close and reopen the solution.
+> Similar steps apply for disabling LSL.
+To disable lightweight solution load, select **Disable Lightweight Solution Load**, then close and reopen the solution.

 ![Solution Explorer](../ide/media/VSIDE_LSL_Solution_Setting.png)